How was the Plan Developed?

 - How will NOVA respond to a confirmed case of COVID-19 on a campus or facility controlled by the College to mitigate the spread of the virus?

 This plan derives its guidance and reports from the Governor of Virginia, Centers for Disease Control and Prevention (CDC), Virginia Department of Health (VDH), Virginia Department of Emergency Management (VDEM), and Virginia’s Department of Human Resource Management (DHRM).
-The plan outlines NOVA’s safety considerations for limited on-site instruction, services, and operations during the fall semester.
+The plan outlines NOVA’s safety considerations for limited on-site instruction, services, and operations.
 This plan is grounded in a commitment to follow all CDC and Virginia Department of Health requirements for COVID-19 safety.
 The College is prepared to follow Virginia’s guidance on both easing and reinstating public health restrictions as the situation changes.

 The Facilities Planning & Support Services (FPSS) department full building assessments ensure that all systems are functional, including the standardized process of "pre-semester checks" which focuses on the functionality and safety of all student-centric spaces (ex: no sharp edges exposed, broken pull-down screens, etc.).
 Physical barriers (plexiglass) will be installed at service counter locations, to the extent possible, throughout the college.
 FPSS is reviewing the energy management systems are functioning properly to ensure proper amounts of outside air are being pulled into the buildings.
 Facilities planning is optimizing air filtration and conducting a comprehensive survey in July to finalize the proposed high efficiency (high-MERV rating) filters.
 Plumbing systems are exercised on a regular basis to prevent stagnant or other adverse domestic water issues; this includes regularly running water in faucets, showerheads, toilets, urinals and cooling towers.